Nikolas Rose: Early life and education

-Biography
+Career

+Overview

-Originally trained as a biologist, Nikolas Rose has done extensive research on the history and sociology of psychiatry, on mental health policy and risk, and on the social implications of recent developments in psychopharmacology.
+Rose has done extensive research on the history and sociology of psychiatry, on mental health policy and risk, and on the social implications of recent developments in psychopharmacology.
 He has also published widely on the genealogy of subjectivity, on the history of empirical thought in sociology, and on changing rationalities of political power.
 He is particularly known for his development of the work of the French historian and philosopher Michel Foucault for the analysis of the politics of our present, and stimulating the revival of studies of governmentality in the Anglo-American world.
 His own approach to these issues was set out in his 1999 book Powers of Freedom: Reframing Political Thought.